doecode/server/src/main/java/gov/osti/services/Metadata.md

 > { "status" : 500, "errors" : ["Error saving record for \"Sample Data\": database failure." ] }
 > ```

-### publish
+### submit

-`POST /doecodeapi/services/metadata/publish`
+`POST /doecodeapi/services/metadata/submit`

-Send JSON metadata to be persisted in the *Published* work-flow state.
+Send JSON metadata to be persisted in the *Submitted* work-flow state.
 Validation on required metadata fields is performed, and any errors preventing this operation will be returned.

 Validation rules are: